EuBIC/ReproducibleMSGuidelines/guidelines.md

 Fields: all

-Name: The identifiers of all reanalyzed datasets are mentioned in the manuscript
+Name: For metanalysis papers, the identifiers of all reanalyzed datasets are mentioned in the manuscript
 Category: Bronze
 Description: For meta-analysis manuscripts where multiple public datasets are reanalyzed with a different approach or bioinformatics workflow, the identifier and the publication of each of these datasets should be cited in the manuscript.
-Fields: Meta-analysis
+Fields: all

 Name: The data repository is part of [ProteomeXchange](http://www.proteomexchange.org/)
 Category: Bronze
 Description:
 Fields:  Proteomics, ProteoGenomics